LESSON GROUP 2 PART 1

 - Recognize different grooming techniques that can be used while the dog is wet to help increase cleaning and drying efficiency.

 Dogs have compound hair follicles.
 This means the hair follicles contain multiple hairs.
 Dogs have three types of hair.
 Guard hairs: These are thick and harsh hairs that are thick.
-These are also known as outercoat hairs.
-On a double coated breed, such as a German Shepherd, these are the longer hairs that are darker than the undercoat hairs.
-Undercoat hairs: Undercoat hair is fine and have less pigment than guard hairs.
+These are also known as outer coat hairs.
+On a double-coated breed, such as a German Shepherd, these are the longer hairs that are darker than the undercoat hairs.
+Undercoat hairs: Undercoat hair is fine and has less pigment than guard hairs.
 The undercoat is what is often referred to as fur.
-Undercoat is usually found close to the skin, under the guard hairs.
+The undercoat is usually found close to the skin, under the guard hairs.
 Tactile hairs: Tactile hairs are used for perception and sensory feeling.
 They are the whiskers and o the eyelids of a dog.

 Dogs have compound hair follicles.
 Depending on the breed and coat type, dogs have about 1-5 guard hairs per follicle and 3-25 undercoat hairs.

-FIGURE 9 GUARD HAIR VS. UNDERCOAT “This is an image of a double coated breed whose coat isn’t growing properly due to being shaved.
+“This is an image of a double-coated breed whose coat isn’t growing properly due to being shaved.
 You can see the longer guard hairs against the tremendous amount of undercoat hairs.”

 SMOOTH COAT/SHORT COAT

-Smooth coated breeds are known to have short hair.
-Some breeds have longer short hair, such as a Labrador Retriever, and others have very short hair such as a Boxer.
-These breeds have a larger number of guard hairs and a smaller number of undercoat hairs per hair follicle.
-Short haired breeds shed quite a bit.
+Smooth-coated breeds are known to have short hair.
+Some breeds have longer short hair, such as a Labrador Retriever, and others have concise hair, such as a Boxer.
+These breeds have many guard hairs and a smaller number of undercoat hairs per hair follicle.
+Short-haired breeds shed quite a bit.
 This is because their hair has a short life cycle.
 Dobermans and Bulldogs are examples of short hair dogs.

 Double coated breeds are those with an outercoat of guard hairs and a decent amount of undercoat.
-Some breeds, such as the Chow Chow and Newfoundland, have a very thick double coat with immense amount of undercoat.
-Other double coated breeds, such as the German Shepherd, tend to have a thick outer coat and while they do have plenty of undercoat, it’s not so much as other double coat breeds.
+Some breeds, such as the Chow Chow and Newfoundland, have a very thick double coat with an immense amount of undercoat.
+Other double-coated breeds, such as the German Shepherd, tend to have a thick outer coat, and while they do have plenty of undercoat, it’s not so much as other double coat breeds.